alphagov/govuk-one-login-user-journeys/README.md

 ## Prototype specific features

-### To enable "Back to scenario landing page" link in the header and set a url for it""
+### To enable "Back to scenario landing page" link in the header and set a url for it (the link ist disabled by default)
 Put inside the template, right after "{% extends "layouts/main.html" %}":
 ```shell
 {% set showTopNav = true %}